nigarabdullayeva/homework6-weather-dashboard/README.md

 WHEN I click on a city in the search history
 THEN I am again presented with current and future conditions for that city WHEN I open the weather dashboard
-THEN I am presented with the last searched city forecast
+THEN I am presented with the last searched city forecast.

-###How application is look like :
+## How application is look like :

 <img width="1812" alt="Screen Shot 2020-06-18 at 9 24 23 PM" src="https://user-images.githubusercontent.com/63271349/85090285-5a8d7c80-b1aa-11ea-9aed-3e47b4e0ca73.png">